birdowl21/Face-Liveness-Detection-Anti-Spoofing-Web-App/README.md

 https://github.com/jomariya23156/face-recognition-with-liveness-web-login

 I would highly suggest all of you to take a look at this wonderful project which served as the inspiration for my project.
-[jomariya23156] (https://github.com/jomariya23156) has even incorporated face-recognition into his app (which I have omitted in my project).
+<a href="https://github.com/jomariya23156" target="_blank" rel=”noreferrer”>jomariya23156</a> has even incorporated face-recognition into his app (which I have omitted in my project).

 ## Drawback